Board of Supervisors

 14 CCR 15268 (a), and Welfare and Institutions Code (WIC) 5960.3(b);

-3) Direct the HHSA Director to execute the Program Funding Agreement,
+3) Direct the HHSA Director to execute the Program Funding

-similar in form, terms/conditions, and scope to the sample agreement
+Agreement, similar in form, terms/conditions, and scope to the sample

-DHCS Bond BHCIP Round 1: Launch Ready grant, in the award amount of
+approved, for the DHCS Bond BHCIP Round 1: Launch Ready grant, in

-$24,000,000 for a term of execution through June 30, 2030, and to sign
+the award amount of $24,000,000 for a term of execution through June

-amendments which do not increase Net County Cost, contingent upon
+30, 2030, and to sign amendments which do not increase Net County

-approval by County Counsel and Risk Management;
+Cost, contingent upon approval by County Counsel and Risk

 4) Authorize the Purchasing Agent, based on RFQ 23-918-072, to sign

-Agreement for Services 9701 with Lionakis, in the amount of $2,333,904,
+Agreement for Services 9701 with Lionakis, in the amount of

-for a five-year term, which shall become effective upon final execution of
+$2,333,904, for a five-year term, which shall become effective upon final

-Psychiatric Health Facility (PHF) at 299 Fair Lane (upper level) and the
+project for County’s Psychiatric Health Facility (PHF) at 299 Fair Lane

-HHSA offices at 295 Fair Lane (lower level) in Placerville, including
+(upper level) and the HHSA offices at 295 Fair Lane (lower level) in

-amendments thereto that do not increase the maximum obligation or term
+Placerville, including amendments thereto that do not increase the

-of the Agreement; and
+maximum obligation or term of the Agreement; and

-5) Authorize the HHSA Director, once the Program Funding Agreement is
+5) Authorize the HHSA Director, once the Program Funding Agreement

-authorize the Assistant Chief Administrative Officer to sign related
+and authorize the Assistant Chief Administrative Officer to sign related

 documents, requests for reimbursements, and all other associated